Acura MDX

 The Acura MDX is a mid-size luxury crossover SUV with three-row seating produced by the Japanese automaker Honda under its luxury Acura division since 2000.
 The alphanumeric moniker stands for "Multi-Dimensional" luxury.
-It has ranked as the second-best selling mid-size luxury SUV after the Lexus RX.
+It has ranked as the second-best selling mid-size luxury SUV after the Lexus RX in the U.S.

-The MDX is the first luxury crossover SUV to have standard third-row seating, and shares its platform with the Honda Pilot.
-The Pilot was made available with an eight person seating configuration, while the MDX exclusively seats seven, with two seating positions in the third row.
 The MDX was introduced on October 5, 2000 as a 2001 model, replacing the slow-selling U.S.-only body-on-frame SLX, based on the Isuzu Trooper.
 In Japan, it was made to replace the Honda Horizon (also based on the Trooper) which was discontinued in 1999.
 In 2003, the vehicle went on sale in Japan and Australia as the Honda MDX; sales with Honda badges ended with the introduction of the second generation three years later.

 First generation (YD1; 2001)

-Derived from Honda's Global mid-size platform which underpins cars like the Honda Accord, Acura TL, TSX and Odyssey, it is powered by a J35A3 3.5 L SOHC 24 valve V6 engine with VTEC.
+Derived from Honda's Global mid-size platform which underpins cars like the Honda Accord, Acura TL, TSX and Odyssey, it is powered by a J35A3 3.5 L SOHC 24 valve V6 gasoline engine with VTEC.
 Curb weight is 4451 lb, with a 106.3 in wheelbase and 8 in of ground clearance.
 The cargo floor can flip up to provide two additional seats.
 The vehicle is designed to hold 7 passengers, but the third row seats are small and only seat two, in contrast to the Odyssey and Pilot whose third row holds three passengers.

 The vehicle features an automatic four wheel drive system (named VTM-4) that engages during off the line acceleration as well as when wheel slippage is detected.
 Additionally, the system offers a lock mode which can be activated and operated at low speeds and provides permanent 4WD and the equivalent of a locked rear differential; designed for climbing steep hills and getting out of stuck situations.
 To reduce drivetrain noise and increase fuel efficiency, the system runs as front wheel drive during normal cruising.
 The VTM-4 AWD system in the MDX has the same design as the VTM-4 systems found in the Honda Pilot and Honda Ridgeline.
 It is different than Honda's "RealTime AWD" system in the Honda CR-V and other models in that it can lock and it attempts to predict when traction will be lost and apply power to all four wheels before slippage occurs (by monitoring throttle inputs).